 Immunity and immunotherapies

-The immune system is the complex set of biological defenses fighting infections and other diseases.
-Many aspects of the immune system are not yet completely understood and mathematical models may shed light on how the different subsystems interact and develop specific immune responses.
-Also, immunotherapies, i.e. therapies intended to enhance the response of the immune system against cancer cells, have attracted a lot of attention recently because of their promising potential of ‘helping the body defend itself against cancer’.
-Mathematical models may help in understanding the details of the actions of immunotherapies, in developing image-based biomarkers of response to immunotherapy treatments, and in designing more effective therapeutic approaches.
+The immune system is the complex set of biological defenses that fight infections and other diseases such as cancer.
+Many aspects of the immune system are not yet completely understood and mathematical models shed light on how the different subsystems interact and develop specific immune responses.
+However, the immune system does not always eliminate tumor cells, as these develop mechanisms to evade it.
+Immunotherapies stimulate the immune system to increase the body’s antitumor response.
+Mathematical models help in understanding the details of the actions of immunotherapies, in developing image-based biomarkers of response, and in designing more effective therapeutic approaches.

 Dynamics of the control of T cell leukemias with CAR T cell treatment.

 Description of the bone marrow during CAR T cell therapy in B cell acute lymphoblastic leukemia.

 Optimization of CAR T cell treatments of B cell lymphoma.